• Skip to main content

 twist test

-When it’s done, give it at LEAST 15-20 minutes lightly covered with aluminum foil.
-Let those yummy juices set back in.
-But that’s it.
+When it’s done, give it at LEAST 10-15 minutes lightly covered with aluminum foil.
+This allows the juices to redistribute, resulting in a juicier chicken.
 Then you can cut or carve or tear any way you want.

 This is so easy (and cheap!) that I make this whole roasted chicken both for an actual Roasted Chicken Dinner and when I just want to have a bunch of chicken available for something like chicken enchiladas.
 It’s a no-brainer, and the meat comes out flavorful and tender.